Long before Melinda Gates was famous for her philanthropic work, she was yet another woman trying to make it in the male-dominated tech world.

 Gates: I see something like that and it’s on the one hand horrific to read about, and on the other hand I’m saying, “Thank god it’s transparent, thank god it’s out there.”
 There are reporters who care about this, and these issues are being voiced.
 These things were happening before and weren't voiced, now they’re coming to light.
 Now companies will be forced to change or people will be forced to change their behavior.
 To me, that’s actually a sign of progress.
 The way I keep my hope up, even when you read an article that can be devastating, is that I meet young women who are learning computer science today and they’re not naive about what they’re walking into.
 They’ll tell you the hopeful signs: young men who are supporting them, other young women who are supporting them, how much they’re being recruited by companies for summer jobs.
 There’s so many networking opportunities that didn’t exist back when I was in tech.
 So you just have to talk to some people who are starting out and that always gives me points of hope and light.

-White: Sometimes claims about gender discrimination or leaks about the way women are talked about in the industry make me wonder if male leaders are really committed to change, or if that’s just public-facing rhetoric.
+White: Sometimes claims about gender discrimination or leaks about the way women are talked about in the industry make me wonder whether male leaders are really committed to change, or if that’s just public-facing rhetoric.
 Do you think they are?

-Gates: I don’t work in all those companies but I can say this: I know some of the larger companies are very committed to it.
-I mean, Microsoft, Facebook, they want great technical women and they are making changes inside their companies.
-They’re all going after a very small pool of computer science women.
+Gates: I don’t work in all those companies, but I can say this: I know some of the larger companies are very committed to it.
+I mean, Microsoft, Facebook—they want great technical women and they are making changes inside their companies.
+They’re all going after a very small pool of computer-science women.
 They know their products will be better if they have women on those teams.
 They want a more diverse team.
 They also know that once they recruit them, retaining them is hard, because not only is another place trying to recruit them away but they also are learning that those women, if they’re the only women on the team, will report not feeling great about their work.
 For example, Marc Benioff [the founder and CEO of Salesforce] and what he’s doing in his company.
 They are being transparent about their numbers, looking at the job categories women were in, looking at whether they’re truly mentoring and sponsoring them, and looking at compensation.
 They made huge changes.
 So I know the big companies are serious about it.
 They know it’s better for their business.
 But I can’t answer for all the young startups.

 White: You point out transparency as an important change.
 How do you think tech companies are doing when it comes to being forthright about their diversity and inclusion numbers?